scg-unibe-ch/ese2016-team3/documentation/srs.md

 - In the same situation, a normal user gets a summary of all triggered alerts once a day.
 The summary is sent to the internal system mail box and also by email.
 - The advertisement of premium users are shown at the top of the search result list.

 A normal user can upgrade to premium for a choice of durations with different prices.
 For this he has to give his credit card information.
 After the amount of days he has paid for has passed, the user is reverted back to normal status, the premium membership has run out.
+One day before the membership runs out, an email is sent to the user, informing about this.
 It is not possible to cancel the premium subscription since it is paid for in full.

 #### Enquiries